 - 6.1.
-All potential safeguarding concerns raised by trainees, staff, employers or other stakeholders will be investigated. - 6.2.
+All potential safeguarding concerns raised by trainees, staff, employers or other stakeholders will be investigated.
+See Annex A - 6.2.
 Where the concern relates to military trainees, the investigation will be passed to the individual's Chain of Command in line with the 1 RSME Regt.
 Supervisory Care Directive. - 6.3.
-Where the concern relates to non-military trainees, apprentices or staff, the MKCTS designated safeguarding officer will coordinate the support. - 6.4.
-When a trainee raises a potential safeguarding concern, staff members should take the following action: - Listen to the trainee and acknowledge what they say.
+Where the concern relates to non-military trainees, apprentices or staff, the MKCTS Designated Safeguarding Officer will coordinate the support. - 6.4.
+When an individual raises a potential safeguarding concern, staff members should take the following action: - Listen to the individual and acknowledge what they say.
 Do not offer false confidentiality.
-Allow the trainee to explain in their own words what has happened. - Tell the trainee that, in order to help them, all information must be passed on. - Make notes, including the date and time of the discussion and sign them.
-Record as much as possible. - Reassure the trainee and tell them what you are going to do next. - Contact the designated safeguarding officer and pass on all notes of the discussion. - Record and store information professionally and securely. - 6.5.
-The designated safeguarding officer is responsible for further action and support.
-They will: - Share concerns and relevant information with support agencies - Meet regularly with the individual to gather further information and keep them informed of developments if appropriate. - Maintain a secure record of all communications in line with MKCTS data protection guidance.
+Allow them to explain in their own words what has happened. - Tell them that, in order to help them, all information must be passed on. - Make notes, including the date and time of the discussion and sign them.
+Record as much as possible. - Reassure them and tell them what you are going to do next.

-Seek additional support and guidance as necessary.
+- Contact the Designated Safeguarding Officer and pass on all notes of the discussion. - Record and store information professionally and securely. - 6.5.
+The Designated Safeguarding Officer is responsible for further action and support.
+They will: - Share concerns and relevant information with support agencies. - Meet regularly with the individual to gather further information and keep them informed of developments if appropriate. - Maintain a secure record of all communications in line with MKCTS data protection guidance. - Seek additional support and guidance as necessary.